ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

 ```
 #### PageControl

-The *PageControl* code is shown below and documentd with comments.
+The *PageControl* code is shown below and documented with comments.

 ```c#
 // CEC.Blazor/Components/FormControls/PagingControl.razor